iduntech/idun-sample-app-js/README.md

 ### Environment Variables

 You can set up environment variables to customize the SDK configuration.
-For example, if you want to use the IDUN staging environment, you can create a `.env.local` file in the root of the sample-app directory to override them:
+For example, if you want to use the IDUN staging environment, you can create a `.env.local` file in the root of the idun-sample-app-js directory to override them:

 ```
 # API Endpoints (optional - defaults to production environment)